 Domestic, Sexual and Gender-based Violence Training

-We are developing a national training programme to help frontline HSE staff.
-This programme will be rolled out in 2017.
+We are developing a national training strategy to help frontline HSE staff.
+This programme will be developed in 2023.

 This is in line with a number of HSE obligations under the cross-government Third National Strategy on Domestic, Sexual and Gender-based Violence 2022-2026 and its implementation plan.

 SAOR© Training in Screening and Brief Intervention for Alcohol and Substance Use